Proven-Paradox/shaper-system/Handbook.md

 Targets: One enemy
 Cost: 3 HP
 Damage: x2 (Physical)
-Special: If this attack hits the target and they are not otherwise restrained, you move them one square.
+Special: If this Attack hits the target and they are not otherwise restrained, you move them one square.
 Description: A strike so powerful that it sends opponents sprawling backward.
 This could be a body slam, a shield bash, beating them backwards with wind from your wings, and similar attacks.

 #### Challenge